 I sat down at one of the barstools ringing the stage and gestured for Tommy to sit next to me.
-Tynesha started dancing our way, wasting no time pouncing on fresh meat.
-I pulled a single out of my pocket and held it in the air.
-Chum couldn't have made a shark come quicker.
+Tynesha started dancing overuse of cleaning products wasn't one of them.

-"Thanks, baby," she said as I slipped her a dollar, being careful not to let my hand linger in a way that might later be deemed professional misconduct.
+not to let my hand linger in a way that might later be deemed professional misconduct.
 "You're welcome," I said.

 "Oohhh.
 You're my white boy.
 I knew you'd be gorgeous."
 I forced a smile.
 Her eyes were amber-colored, from contact lenses.
 And when she smiled back it gave her a freaky look-the golden-eyed harlot.
 I went to introduce Tommy, but he had vanished.
-He was probably off in a back room, swapping skin-care regimens with one of the dancers.

-he hour went quickly enough and Tynesha shrank my stack of singles with professional efficiency.
-As soon as she was relieved of her duties, she cruised up behind me and let her hand get familiar with my tush.
+He was probably off in a back room, swapping skin-care regimens with he hour went quickly enough and Tynesha shrank my stack of singles with professional efficiency.
+As soon as she was relieved of her duties, she cruised up behind me and let her our way, wasting no time pouncing on fresh meat.
+I pulled a single out of my pocket and held it in the air.
+Chum couldn't "Thanks, baby," she said as I slipped her a dollar, being careful have made a shark come quicker.

+one of the dancers.

+hand get familiar with my tush.

 "Mmmm," she said.
 "You got yourself one firm behind.
 I'm going to have fun with you."
 Tynesha was only about five seven.
 But I was betting if she did try to "have fun" with me, I'd end up in traction.
 I'm delicate that way.